Support someone without risking your money.

 What it takes to reach a full trust score

 Your trust score is the weighted average of five areas.
-To reach 100, each area needs to be strong — there’s no single shortcut.
+To reach 100, each area needs to be strong - there’s no single shortcut.
+Vouching can still nudge your headline score once you participate in the network.

 On-time and early payments, plus streaks.